rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script.md

 You know what's really exciting?
 By the end of this course, you'll be able to turn that pesky infrastructure debt into something amazing - a powerful development tool that actually works for you!
 We'll dive into modern tools that make building software a breeze, and I'll show you my favorite tricks for managing technical debt.
 The best part?
 You'll learn how to tackle that debt head-on, which means you can keep moving forward without getting stuck.
 It's like having a secret weapon in your development toolkit!

 ### 👋 Closing Remarks
-You now know how to balance professional presence with technical debt management.
-Showcase your skills and commitment to quality professionally.
+You now know why it is so important to be aware of technical debt.
+All the skills you learn here would build on to each other.
+I would also help you showcase your skills and set our vision to have new standart for our development life cycle.

 ---